jpmintz01/oTree/README.md

 - adjust post-game questions based on Prahl and Swol 2017?
 -- how did you feel when the AI advisor failed you? were you ever going to use it again?<br>
 -- How did you feel about the other human players?
 Did you feel you had more in common with them than the AI?
 Was there a kind of kinship? <br>
+- split to H vs HAI, then H vs AI instead of all three at once?
+That gives twice as many control inputs, and removes the possible confound of three variables?
+- control P-W score

 Fixed:
+- fix RPS adversary and expert "player IDs": make them the same for all players (get rid of random variable)
+- fix RPS adv_type storage (to make data analysis easier)
 - fix post-game questions<br>
 -- change questions to "Why did you choose the strategy you did?"
 - Move experiment_contamination to post-game questionnaire